Compensation for Defective Product Injuries

-Many states have a two year statute of limitation.
+Many states have a two-year statute of limitation.
 That means if your injury occurred over two years ago, a product liability attorney may not be able to help because your legal window has closed.
 Be aware that every state can set their own statute of limitation.
 Your state may have a longer or shorter period of time by which you can file a product liability lawsuit.

-The time limits on product liability lawsuits means you should contact a defective product lawyer right after the injury if possible.
+The time limits on product liability lawsuits mean you should contact a defective product lawyer right after the injury if possible.
 Your product liability lawyer may want to preserve evidence that can disappear with time.

 The Loss of a Loved One From A Defective Product